jcberquist/commandbox-cfformat/reference.md

 When rendering a delimited item (struct, array, function call, function declaration parameters), this is the maximum number of columns to render on one line before splitting the elements onto multiple lines.

+## metadata.multiline.element_count

+Type: _integer_

+Default: **4**

+When a component or function declaration has this number of metadata attributes or more, print it onto multiple lines.

+## metadata.multiline.min_length

+Type: _integer_

+Default: **40**

+No matter how many metadata attributes a component or function declaration has, if it is shorter than this length, keep it on one line.

 ## method_call.chain.multiline

 Type: _integer_